Æthelwealh of Sussex

+Name

+The name "Æthelwealh" has two elements to it. "Æthel" is the Old English term for a "noble" or a "prince" as in "Ætheling".
+The second Old English noun "wealh" originally meant "Celt", but later the term was also used for "slave", "foreigner" or "Romano-Britain".
+Thus, Æthelwealh possibly meant "Noble Romanised-Briton", which is a contradiction to the narrative.
+Academics such as Michael Shapland have suggested that the king was not a Saxon, as his name meant "Noble King of the Britons."

 Background

-The legendary foundation of the kingdom of Sussex, was in 477, when according to the Anglo-Saxon Chronicle, Ælle of Sussex and three of his sons are said to have landed at a place called Cymenshore and fought against the local Britons.
-The foundation story is regarded with some skepticism by most academics.
-The archaeological evidence, based on the cemeteries of the 5th century, shows that the main area of settlement was between the lower Ouse and Cuckmere rivers in East Sussex.
-However, by Æthelwealh's time the kingdom of the South Saxons seems to have been concentrated in the Selsey area, in the south-west of Sussex.
+During Æthelwealh's time, the kingdom of the South Saxons was concentrated around the south-west of Sussex in the Selsey area.

-Ælle, the first king of the South Saxons was followed by Cissa of Sussex, according to the Anglo-Saxon Chronicle.
+Ælle, the first king of the South Saxons, was followed by Cissa of Sussex, according to the Anglo-Saxon Chronicle.
 There is a 150-year gap between Ælle, whose ancestry can not be established, and Æthelwealh, whose ancestry is more secure.

 Alliance with the Mercians

-Mercian power was ascending with Wulfhere of Mercia advancing into Jutish southern Hampshire and the Isle of Wight in about 681.
-Then according to Bede, Æthelwealh travelled to Mercia to be baptised, becoming the first Christian king of Sussex, with Wulfhere as his godfather.
-Bede in his Ecclesiastical History of the English People recorded that Æthelwealh, also married Eafe, who was the daughter of Eanfrith, a ruler of the Christian Hwicce people.
+Mercian power was ascending with Wulfhere of Mercia advancing into Jutish southern Hampshire and the Isle of Wight in about 661.
+Then, according to Bede, Æthelwealh travelled to Mercia to be baptised, becoming the first Christian king of Sussex, with Wulfhere as his godfather.
+Bede in his Ecclesiastical History of the English People recorded that Æthelwealh also married Eafe, who was the daughter of Eanfrith, a ruler of the Christian Hwicce people.
 Bede goes on to say that Wulfhere presented the Isle of Wight and Meonwara to Æthelwealh.
 This alliance between the South Saxons and the Mercians and their control of southern England and the Isle of Wight was a challenge to the West Saxons, whose power base at the time was in the upper Thames area.

-Wilfrid, the exiled bishop of York, came to Sussex in 681 and converted the people of Sussex and the Isle of Wight to Christianity. Æthelwealh gave Wilfrid land in Selsey where he founded the Episcopal See of the South Saxons with its seat at Selsey Abbey.
+In their testimonies, Stephen of Ripon and Bede write that Wilfrid, the exiled bishop of York, came to Sussex in 681 and converted the people of Sussex and the Isle of Wight to Christianity. Æthelwealh gave Wilfrid land in Selsey, where he founded the Episcopal See of the South Saxons with its seat at Selsey Abbey.